If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

 Make sure you have title insurance.
 Lenders require title insurance because it protects their interest in the property.

-Remember that it does the same for you as the homeowner.
+Remember that it does the same for you as the property owner.

 Ask your title company about a new survey.
 Not all underwriters will require a new survey for closing.